 During the 1880s Rewi Maniapoto, Wahanui Huatare and other Ngāti Maniapoto leaders edged their people out from under Tāwhiao's protecting shade and rejected his isolationism.
 From 1886 Tāwhiao turned to new methods to unite Māori under his leadership.
 In 1889 he moved from Ngāti Maniapoto territory to Pukekawa near Mercer, and travelled about raising support for a parliament, called Te Kauhanganui, and a newspaper to be established at Maungākawa, near Cambridge, where Taingākawa was developing a Ngāti Hauā settlement.

-Taingākawa's uncle Te Raihi Toroatai died in 1889, and his elder brother Hote may also have died about this time, so that by the end of the 1880s events had begun to favour the emergence of Taingākawa as the effective leader of the King movement.
+Taingākawa's uncle Te Raihi Toroatai died in 1889, so that by the end of the 1880s events had begun to favour the emergence of Taingākawa as the effective leader of the King movement.
 He was literate in Māori, hard-working, forceful and fully committed to Māori self-government through the kingdom, which he regarded as legitimated by the Treaty of Waitangi and the Constitution Act 1852.
 His arguments were logical and eloquently stated.

 Tāwhiao's Kauhanganui (Great Council) probably held its first session on 2 May 1889, a date that commemorated the anointing of the first King.
 Certainly from 1891, and probably from its inception, Taingākawa was the Speaker of the whare ariki (upper house).
 He was also described as the tumuaki (leader) of the kingdom, a position similar to that of chief executive or prime minister.
 Working with T. T. Rāwhiti, the secretary of Te Kauhanganui, he organised the affairs of the kingdom through Te Paki o Matariki, the movement's newspaper.
 He announced the dates of parliamentary sessions, summarised debates and announced Te Kauhanganui's decisions.
 He set up the Tekau-mā-rua (the twelve), an executive council intended to free the King from the sole burden of carrying out the King movement programme.
 He set the agenda for Te Kauhanganui to debate; in 1893 it included such matters as decisions concerning the nature of the King movement government's seal, without which its laws would not be binding, and the rate of taxation.
 In August 1893 the decision was made to set up independent King movement land courts.